cancersysbio/HTAN-FAP/README.md

 |   └─
 └─ figures/: directory containing scripts, notebooks and other code to reproduce figures
 |   └─ main:/ scripts and notebooks for main figures
-|   └─ extended_data:/ scripts and notebooks forextended data figures
+|   └─ extended_data:/ scripts and notebooks for extended data figures
 |   └─ supplementary:/ scripts and notebooks for supplementary figures
 |
 └─ data/: directory containing summary level data to generate main, extended and SI figures